33 Things You Always Believed That Aren’t True

 Myth: Cracking your knuckles causes arthritis.

 Reality: Scientists have never found a link between knuckle cracking and arthritis.
 However, cracking your joints can lead to reduced grip strength and swelling, so you should be careful about how often you crack.
-And for more common untruths regarding your body, check out the 40 Health Myths You Hear Every Day.

 Myth: Animals see in black and white.

 Reality: “[Animals] don’t see all of the colors that we see, but they can actually distinguish between colors,” veterinarian Barbara Royal explained to the Huffington Post.
-And to dispel the common myth that dogs are better than cats, learn the 20 Ways Cats Are Better Than Dogs.

 Myth: Dropping a penny from a building can kill someone.

 Reality: Don’t fret if you accidentally drop some change from the top of the Empire State Building.
-When popular TV show Mythbusters tested this theory out, they found that dropping a penny at 64.4 miles per hour—the speech at which a penny would hit the ground when tossed from the Empire State Building—did little damage to a ballistics dummy.
+When popular TV show Mythbusters tested this theory out, they found that dropping a penny at 64.4 miles per hour—the speed at which a penny would hit the ground when tossed from the Empire State Building—did little damage to a ballistics dummy.
 The hosts even shot each other with pennies going at the same speed and, surprise, they didn’t die.